lawrencewoodman/techtinkering.com/content/articles/2020-12-07-code-and-data-in-display-memory-on-the-vic-20.md

 ## Example: Using the Colour Map for Data

-The same 100 Doors Problem above could also be done by using the unused colour map at location $9400 (37888) to store data for open/closed doors.
+The same 100 Doors Problem above could also be done by using the unused colour map at location $9400 (37888) to store the statuses of open/closed doors.
 This wouldn't alter the display and therefore we can use 0 and 1 for closed and open doors respectively.
 When we read the statuses we `AND 15` to get the lower nibble because the colour map uses 4-bit RAM.

 ```
 10 D=37888:FOR I=1TO100:POKE D+I,0:NEXT I